apache/fury/README.md

 For example, the deserialization may invoke `init` constructor or `equals`/`hashCode` method, if the method body contains malicious code, the system will be at risks.

-Fury provides a secure mode option and enabled by default for such protocols, which allows only deserializing trusted registered types or built-in types.
+Fury provides a class registration option and enabled by default for such protocols, which allows only deserializing trusted registered types or built-in types.
- **Do not disable secure mode or class registration checks unless you can ensure your environment is indeed secure**.
+ **Do not disable class registration or class registration checks unless you can ensure your environment is indeed secure**.

 ## RoadMap
 - Meta compression, auto meta sharing and cross-language schema compatibility.